 Can you live off meal replacement shakes?

-Can you replace 2 meals a day with a protein shake?
 Which Meal Replacement Should You Try?

 With an affordable price tag, it might just be the right choice to make.